 Some schools employ existing pupils in paid roles - e.g. as helpers at certain clubs or as school bus 'nannies'.
-In such circumstances, for safer recruitment purposes pupils count as 'staff', and they should undergo the same checks as staff (including a DBS check) and be entered on the SCR.
+In such circumstances, for safer recruitment purposes pupils count as 'staff'.
+They should undergo the same checks as staff (including a DBS check), be entered on the SCR and have an appropriate level of safeguarding induction training.